gaborio1/Chord-tone-player/README.md

  ✔️ animate cards, sidebar (slide in)
  ✔️ add icons

+ refactor:
+✔️ BEM naming convention
+✔️ no ID selectors in CSS

 bugs:
   DUE TO THE LARGE NUMBER OF POSSIBLE COMBINATIONS BOTH IN CHORD TONES AND CHORD NAMES,